sign-language-processing/sign-language-processing.github.io/src/index.md

 ##### Pose-to-Video

-Pose-to-Video, also known as motion-transfer or skeletal animation in the field of robotics and animation is the conversion of a sequence of poses to a realistic looking video.
+Pose-to-Video, also known as motion-transfer or skeletal animation in the field of robotics and animation, is the conversion of a sequence of poses to a realistic-looking video.
 For sign language production, this is the final "rendering" to make the produced sign language look human.

 @pose:chan2019everybody demonstrates a semi-supervised approach where they take a set of videos,